Simulators368/Reynolds-experiment/storyboard/README.md

 2) If user doesn't open gate valve after taking reading for calculating flow rate then the collection tank will overflow.

 ##### 2.6 Conclusion:
-There were two assessments i.e pre-assessment and post-assessment having total 10 questions of different difficulty level.
-Right answered questions will get 1 mark while wrong answered question will get 0 mark.
-Hence after answering particular set of question student will get score on the basis of answers given.

 User will take approximate 7-10 minutes for understanding the procedure.
 Then for generating data by the help of simulator will take 3-5 minutes.
 In this along with generation of data student will be able to visualise different flow patterns also.
 After onwards for calculating result will take 5 minutes.
 Hence total time taken for doing experiment will be approximately 20 minutes.

 ##### 2.7 Equations/formulas: NA